 The IRS requires U.S. nonresidents to report gambling winnings on Form 1040NR.
 Such income is generally taxed at a flat rate of 30%.
 Nonresident aliens generally cannot deduct gambling losses.
-There is a tax treaty between the United States and Canada.
+The only exception is Canadian residents as there is a tax treaty between the United States and Canada.

 Do you have to report casino winnings to the IRS?